Eggplant Stir-fry with Basil | 塔香茄子

 This savory, squishy eggplant dish spiced with lots of garlic and Thai basil is a classic stir-fry in Taiwan.
+Restaurants usually deep fry the eggplant to retain it’s magical deep purple color, continue reading to find out ways to keep the gorgeous purple without all that oil.

 I love eggplant.